afurkank/vecquery_tune/README.md

 # How to Use

-Important: I'm having some problems with publishing this as a package, so you can just download the source code and use the script 'vecquery_tune' under the folder 'vecquery_tune' as it is.
-I will release this as a package as soon as possible.
+First, install the package via pip:

+`pip install vecquery_tune`

+Then, you can use the 'FineTune' class to define a method with which you can fine-tune a BERT model of your choice to better optimize the results of query searches on vector databases.

 Here is an example usage:

 ```
-from vecquery_tune import FineTune
+from vecquery_tune.vecquery_tune import FineTune

 # fine tune model
 fine_tune = FineTune(